Why is this medication prescribed?

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

 Use the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not use a double dose to make up for a missed one.

 What side effects can this medication cause?

-Clotrimazole may cause side effects.
-If you experience any of the following symptoms, call your doctor immediately:
+Some side effects can be serious.
+If you experience any of the following symptoms, stop using clotrimazole and call your doctor immediately: